automl/DeepCAVE/docs/plugins/configurations.rst

 The objective section, on the other hand, visualizes the objective values over the budgets.
 In here, you can determine how your metrics change with increasing budget.
-Using the table view, not only the objective values are listed but also why a specific combination of budget and objective might not be available (e.g. because it crashed or it simply was not evaluated).
+Using the table view, not only the objective values are listed but also why a specific combination of budget and objective might not be available (e.g., because it crashed or it simply was not evaluated).

 Configuration